-Building ARX with the MSVC++ 4.0 IDE
+Procedures for Building An ARX Application Using MSVC++ 4.0 IDE on WindowsNT Workstation

 The first step in building an ARX application is to make a Project Workspace.
 The Project contains all the settings and files that are use to build the ARX application.
 ARX applications are Windows dynamic-linked libraries (DLL), and therefore you must choose the Dynamic-Link Library Project type (NOT using MFC) when creating the Project Workspace.
 A minimum application would consist of: TEMPLATE.CC (renamed as TEMPLATE.CPP), TEMPLATE.DEF and the libraries (RXAPI.LIB, ACAD.LIB, ACEDAPI.LIB).
 During the project creation any .CPP or (.C), RC, and DEF are added for your program.